selfobsessxd/jarvis-quantam-core/jarvis-quantam-core/readme.md

 ### 🧩 Self-Describing Skills — a Scalable Core
 Every bundled **action** now carries its own `TOOL` declaration in its own file (exactly like a drop-in **plugin's** `PLUGIN` dict), and the core auto-discovers them at launch. `main.py` no longer holds a giant list of tool definitions and dispatch branches — it shrank by hundreds of lines.
 Adding a new built-in skill, or promoting an `actions/*.py` file into a shareable plugin, is now just… moving a file.

-> Built on the Mark LI/LII foundation: the **🧩 Plugin System**, **♾️ Unlimited Sessions**, **🎨 Live Theming**, **〰️ Reactive HUD** and **🎙️ Voice Picker** are all still here.

 ---

-## 🔄 The Foundation Update — in every Mark from LII

-These four landed across **Mark LII, LIII, LIV and LV at the same time**, after each of those releases had already shipped.
-They are not what any one of those versions originally introduced; they are the floor all of them now stand on, so moving up a Mark never costs you something the one below it had.

-No new dependencies.
-No bundled asset files.
-No hardcoded language, and nothing that assumes one operating system.

 ### 🧠 A memory that actually remembers